aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/GetBorder/_index.md

 ## GetBorder function

-Represents border of Series object.
+Represents the border of a Series object.

 ```go